Sixteen Kingdoms

 Classical Chinese historians called the period the "Sixteen Kingdoms of the Five Barbarians" (五胡十六国 (五胡十六國, Wǔhú Shíliù Guó)) because of the active roles played by non-Han ethnicities during this period.
 Even among the states founded by ethnic Han (Former Liang, Western Liang, Ran Wei and Northern Yan), several founders had close relations with ethnic minorities.
-For example, the father of Ran Min, who founded Ran Wei, was adopted by a Later Zhao ruling family.
+For example, the father of Ran Min, who founded Ran Wei, was adopted by the ethnically Jie Later Zhao ruling family, though Ran Min ordered a genocidal massacre of Jie people after he seized power.
 Feng Ba, who is considered by some historians to be the founder of the Northern Yan, was an ethnic Han who had prominent Xianbei friends, as well as a Xianbei nickname.
 Gao Yun, considered by other historians to be the Northern Yan founder, was a member of the Goguryeo royal family who had been adopted by Xianbei nobility.

 Due to fierce competition among the states and internal political instability, the kingdoms of this era were mostly short-lived.
 For seven years from 376 to 383, the Former Qin briefly unified northern China, but this ended when the Eastern Jin inflicted a crippling defeat on it at the Battle of Fei River, after which the Former Qin splintered and northern China experienced even greater political fragmentation.
 The fall of the Western Jin dynasty amidst the rise of non-Han regimes in northern China during the Sixteen Kingdoms period resembles the fall of the Western Roman Empire amidst invasions by the Huns and Germanic tribes in Europe, which also occurred in the 4th to 5th centuries.